laxleary/python-challenge/README.md

 # Python Challenge
 *The included code was entirely designed by myself, with the only directly copied blocks being from previous in-class activities.
-Outside sources were used to identify commands or command syntax in the following ways:*
+Outside sources were used to identify functions or code syntax in the following ways:*

 - Google research was used to remind myself how to create folders in GitHub (We then reviewed this in class the next day, but I used Google first).